Co-Curricular Club Expo

 When: Games are Wednesdays between 3:00-6:00pm in Terms 1 & 4

-Where: Trainings are on the Rangi Ruru and games are at various venues in Christchurch.
+Where: Trainings at Rangi Ruru and games are played at various venues in Christchurch.

-Uniform (shorts and top) supplied but you will require shin pads.
-Cost $50 per person per term plus transport costs.
+Cost: $50 per person, per term, plus transport and tournament costs.
 Minimum of 8 students required per team.

 Leader: Mrs Sinclair